 In January 2021, we received a complaint that was filed by the administrator for the Senvion Gmbh (Senvion) insolvency estate in German insolvency court.
 The complaint asserts voidance against us in the aggregate amount of \$13.3 million.
 The alleged voidance claims relate to payments that Senvion made to us for wind blades that we produced prior to Senvion filing for insolvency protection.
-We plan to file a response to these alleged voidance claims.
+We plan to file a response to these alleged voidance claims in the coming months and we believe we have meritorious defenses to the alleged voidance claims.
 Due to the early stage of this claim, we have determined that the ultimate outcome cannot be estimated at this time.